aruzdh/lab/exercises-two-python/README.md

 To run the unit tests:

-1. Navigate to the project directory:
+1. Execute the tests from the current directory:
-   2.Execute the tests:

 ```bash
 python3 -m unittest test_functions.py -v